-- Poor installation techniques such as improper tensioning or sagging over time will also cause problems with the function of your equipment, so take care when assembling these components that they are fitted correctly and that all connections are secure and water tight.
-Problems like this can lead to collapse and damage/destruction (both financially and functionally) of key pieces if precautions aren’t taken at installation stage under a competent tradesperson.
+- Poor installation techniques such as improper tensioning or sagging over time will also cause problems with the function of your equipment, so take care when assembling these components that they are fitted correctly and that all connections are secure and watertight.
+Issues like this can lead to the collapse and damage/destruction (both financially and functionally) of key pieces if precautions aren’t taken at the installation stage under a competent tradesperson.

 - You need access to power tools, machinery and other equipment as well as PPE (personal protective equipment) such as gloves, eye protection and dust masks to avoid contaminants that may cause harm to you or damage your covers if not used correctly.